-Shadia’s doctoral desertion investigates attachment to abandoned heritage, using ethnographic research methods.
-Her PhD was published by Archaeopress, Oxford, in February 2013.
+Shadia’s research interests include ethnography, oral traditions, intangible cultural heritage, traditional knowledge, and local communities.
+Her doctoral dissertation investigated attachment to abandoned heritage, using ethnographic research methods, published by Archaeopress, Oxford, in February 2013.

 She holds the following positions:

-- Associate The Indian Ocean World Centre 2015-present
+- Research Associate at the Indian Ocean World Centre

 - Member of (SARS) Sudan Archaeological Research Society, British Museum

 - Member of (SAS) Sudan Archaeological Society, Khartoum, Sudan